PIANO INSTRUCTORS

 Alfredo Velasquez

 Alfredo Velasquez was born in Colorado Springs.
 At age 4 he moved to Mexico City where he started music lessons with Cesar Tort, a renown teacher in Mexico.
 He studied music at the National School of Music where he took piano lessons from 7 to 15 years old, at which point he started learning drums.
 He quickly fell in love with drums and decided to pursue it professionally.
-Throughout the years he’s continued to study piano and orchestral percussion.

 ADMINISTRATION